sikopet/blog/posts/prog-general.md

 * find out problems sooner
 * force us to write code in smaller chunks
-* psychologically esier to modify the code
+* psychologically easier to modify the code
 * more confidence answering questions about our code

 Sources: